insurello/Insurello.AsyncExtra/README.md

 bind2 : ('a -> 'b -> AsyncResult<'c, 'err>) -> AsyncResult<'a, 'err> -> AsyncResult<'b, 'err> -> AsyncResult<'c, 'err>
 ```

-You can use `bind2` to the same problem as `map2` if your transformation function returns an `AsyncResult`.
+You can use `bind2` to solve the same problem as `map2` if your transformation function returns an `AsyncResult`.
 In other words, their relationship is the same as `map` and `bind`.

 ##### bind3